 Amanda is a graduate of the University of Colorado at Boulder (BA, MA- English Literature) and University of Central Florida (PhD- Texts and Technology).
-She shares much of her MA work on this blog and at Classic Literature Weekly.
 Amanda enjoys English novels from the 18th century and the Victorian period.
-She currently is working on a historical novel based on the works of Anne Bronte to be published in the winter of 2014.
+She also enjoys literary history as well as a good mystery.

 In addition to classic novels, Amanda also enjoys running, bicycling and yoga.
 Amanda is a Level I Reiki Healer and an RYT200 Yoga Instructor.

 Norwood is the travel guru in this family having seen so many more places than I. He has also taken on a new role as captain on our very first sailboat.
 He surfs, sails, kayaks, snowboards and is also the occasional musician.
 From time to time you will see posts here from Norwood offering advice on travel or alternative energies.
 Currently his main interests are sailing and alternative energies.

 Maverick, our border collie, found us at the Longmont CO Humane society ten years ago and it was love at first sight.
 From the first day to the very last he surprised us with his bravery, loyalty, and intelligence.
 He was a protector and best friend until the very end.
 Our home and lives are empty since his passing.
 He will never be forgotten.